GrupoRequiez/migtest/mexico/l10n_mx_edi_customs_diot/README.rst

 must be the id of the accounting account.

 If this parameter does not exist, the invoice journal account will be use.

+*Line apportionment*

+When is add a custom for importation, are added all the invoices that was imported with that document.
+And could be different vendors, then, could be reported in the DIOT the taxes amount between all the vendors or could be used a global vendor.
+By default is used the global vendor, but could be add a system parameter with the key ``customs_line_apportionment`` and the amounts for Freight, Other increments, IGI, DTA and CC could be join in a line by each vendor in the customs.

 Installation
 ============